Gurudutt-Goswami/Tableau-Course/README.md

 You can extract any report (in .hyper format) by going to Data tab -> Report Name -> Extract Data and now either you can extract everything in one table or to multiple tables & also you can select how to identify new rows by checking increamental refresh & then selecing the column name with which you want to identify them.

+### How to create calculated fields in Tableau?
+1) Right click on any columan name -> create -> create calculated field
+2) Go to analysis from menu tab -> create calculated field
+3) You can also create from drop down just near the Dimensions section.

 ### Practice Sets

 #### Q1: Reviewing profit per state in decending order & also seeing which orders have been returned per state per customer ?